 For managers in the human resource department, one of the biggest challenges is being able to manage the increasingly diverse workforce (Mor-Barak, 2017).
 This becomes a problem because people's incapacity to understand how the dynamics of a diverse workforce, to abstain from personal prejudice, and to not being able to free the potential this kind of environment could positively lead to (Adler, 1983).
 There are companies that bring training programs at different levels of the organization.
 Adler states that in order for a change in the organization or company, there is a need to examine and change policies.
 Additionally, knowing how these policies are carried away in the organization.
 And this would make certain that people from different cultures and nationalities are treated inclusively and fair.
 Mentorship programs could help with the organization in order to create an environment of not just being tolerant to one another, but also truthfully inclusive (Deardoff, 2009).
-Although Deardoff (2009) argues that there is a need to do more studies on diversity and inclusion in order to gray the contextual small differences that could lead to positive organizational outcomes.
+Although Deardoff (2009) argues that there is a need to do more studies on diversity and inclusion in e contextual small differences that could lead to positive organizational order to grasp outcome Do not omit the year